-There are two methods to understand the Qur'ān.
+There are two methods for understanding the Qur'ān.
 They are: The Methodology of Transmission, that gives precedence to revelation over reason, the unquestioning acceptance of the veracity of the text and the inability of reason to comprehend its ultimate aims and objectives, and the Methodology of Reason that gives precedence to reason over revelation and its ability to comprehend the truth without need for reference to the text.
-For text is the last concern of the mind that is in itself free, independent and believing.
+For text is the last concern of the mind that is in itself free, and independent of belief.

-For that reason I will employ, in this book, the Methodology of Reason, that Descartes established at the beginning of the modern age even though he did not always abide by it and in particular in understanding religious texts but manoeuvred, twsited and distorted the neck of Reason to stop the rot that fills Revelation and that which Revelation contains of garbage that diseases minds.
+For that reason I will employ, in this book, the Methodology of Reason, that Descartes established at the beginning of the modern age even though he did not always abide by it and in particular in understanding religious texts but manoeuvred, twisted and distorted the neck of Reason to block the rot that fills Revelation and its garbage that diseases minds.

 See how this great man compromises for the sake of (divine) text.
-Descartes was not the first to compromise, not at all, and he will not be the last apart from those who believe in Reason and act according to it and trust that which Reason obligates -

-and they are few indeed!
+Descartes was not the first to compromise, not at all, and he will not be the last apart from those who believe in Reason and act according to it and trust that which Reason obligates - and they are few indeed!
 For (divine) text has such influence and power, few can withstand.